Teodor Negoiță: Founder of the first Romanian research station in Antarctica

 Negoiță's began the groundwork for building a Romanian exploration station in Antarctica in 1997, when he began to publish research essays at the Antarctic Treaty, of which Romania became a member in 1971.

 In 2000 Negoiță gave the opening speech at the Antarctic Treaty meeting in London, before representatives of 43 countries.
 The goal of the meeting was to regulate naval rules in the Antarctic Seas, and the main arguments centred on the Romanian, American and British essays.
 Negoiță presented the study "Directions concerning maritime Antarctic transport and environment pollution".
 At the 2005 Antarctic Treaty meeting in Stockholm, Sweden, an agreement was signed with Australia that gave the Romanian Antarctic Foundation one of Australian's research bases on the Antarctic east coast.

 After more than 100 years, I brought Racoviță back in Antarctic regions.
 The greatest achievement of my career was when I took from the base from the Australians.
 I got so emotional, that I couldn’t even sign.

 Planning to reopen the station in Antarctica, Negoiță made his 13th polar expedition, spending 2 1/2 months in Antarctica.
 His exploration team included two women, a biologist, Florica Topârceanu and a biochemist, Elena Bocanciu, who were the first Romanian women to visit Antarctica.
-In addition to reopening the station, the expedition's purpose was to obtain ground samples, sediments and micro-organisms.
+In addition to reopening the station, the expedition's purpose was to obtain ground samples, sediments and microorganisms.
 The three members of the expedition arrived in Antarctica on January 13, 2006, and stayed there for 44 days.
-Preparations for the expedition had been done in the harsh wintry climate of the Bucegi Mountains.
+Preparations for the expedition had been done in the harsh, wintry climate of the Bucegi Mountains.